DrewK289/DnD-MagentoConnectorBundle/README.md

 Go to _Spread_ > _Export_ and then create your _DnDMagentoConnectorBundle_ export type.

-It is recommend to create exports with an explicit code, below an example of what you can enter:
+It is recommended to create exports with an explicit code, below is an example of what you can enter:
 ```
 companyname_environment_categories_export
 companyname_environment_family_export